About Zero G Kitchen

 About the Space Oven

-Description – The Zero G Kitchen Space Oven is a cylindrical-shaped insulated container designed to hold and bake sealed food samples in the zero-gravity environment of the International Space Station.
-The oven allows food samples to be placed in a tray where they will be held steady inside the oven while baking is occurred.
+Description – The Zero G Kitchen Space Oven is a cylindrical-shaped insulated container designed to hold and bake sealed food samples in the microgravity environment of the ISS.
+The oven allows food samples to be placed in a tray where they are held steady inside the oven while baking occurs.
 A cooling rack is also integrated into the outside of the oven.

-The insulation and venting mechanisms allow the oven to operate safety in the controlled environment of the International Space Station.
-The oven passed all of NASA’s safety reviews in preparation for flight.
+The insulation and venting mechanisms allow the oven to operate safety in the controlled environment of the ISS.
+The oven passed all of NASA’s safety reviews prior to flight.

 Where it was built – At Nanoracks’ facility in Texas, in collaboration with Zero G Kitchen

-Where it will be installed – In Nanoracks’ Frame 3, currently located in the U.S. Destiny module of the International Space Station
+Where it was installed – In Nanoracks’ Frame 3, located in the U.S. Destiny module of the ISS

 Oven interior dimensions – 4.2” X 8.8” length, for a total interior volume of 122 in^3 (approximately 2U)

-Heating method – Electric coils, powered by electricity drawn from the International Space Station’s internal power system
+Heating method – Electric coils, powered by electricity drawn from the ISS’s internal power system

 Food packaging – Sealed silicone pouches, allowing a clear view of the contents while keeping crumbs from affecting the space station environment